 You’ll want to know how much cash you may need to purchase shares and to cover the tax bill if you exercise and hold your shares.
 Once you know the total amount you need to do both, you can better determine whether or not it’s a good idea to exercise.

-3 – You May Buy Something That You Cannot Sell
+3 – Private Company Stock May Be Something That You Cannot Sell

 Before you exercise private company stock, you’ll want to know whether or not you can sell your shares.